jellebecude/getting-started-scan/README.md

 Clone this repository to get started with the Joint Cyber Range, change to its directory in your terminal and follow along.

 **Contributing:** Do you find something that's wrong, got bad spelling, can be better explained, make more efficient use of words, could be extended or you just have general improvements?
-Please contribute to this and other Joint Cyber Range documentation.
+Please contribute to this guide and other Joint Cyber Range documentation.
+You can make a [new issue](https://gitlab.com/hu-hc/jcr/getting-started/-/issues/new?issue%5Bmilestone_id%5D=) on the GitLab repo.

+You could also take matters in your own hands by creating a [new branch](https://gitlab.com/hu-hc/jcr/getting-started/-/branches/new), making your changes, doing a commit and perform a `Pull request` or in GitLab's terms, creating a new [Merge request](https://gitlab.com/hu-hc/jcr/getting-started/-/merge_requests/new).
+Your changes will be reviewed by a Joint Cyber Range associated developer.

 - [1.
 CTFd local deployment test](#1-ctfd-local-deployment-test)
   - [1.1.
 CTFd local K8s deployment](#11-ctfd-local-k8s-deployment)